thecdil/sediment/_tributaries/atmosphere.md

 In Glen Canyon, the out-of-control superstorm that is climate change and human recklessness has paradoxically caused time to stutter, and reel back on itself.
 The seemingly unstoppable, forward-hurtling train of anthropogenic domination and inundation has—-for a moment, at least—-burnt itself to a stop.
 And as Lake Powell retreats, a landscape is surfacing that insists, in every flowering columbine, in every shifting silt bed, that even amidst ruination, there still remain opportunities for rearrangement and regrowth.

+{% include feature/image-gallery.html objectid="sediment120" caption=false%}

 This is a landscape that is neither lost, nor wholly restored: this is a new kind of landscape altogether, rife with incongruities and surprises.
 Willows and cottonwoods are flourishing among radium beds and silt glaciers.
 And on some of these radium beds, communities of cryptobiotic microorganisms are already at work rebuilding desert crust, which scientists say could help prevent radioactive dust from blowing up into the air. [^34] This strikes me as a wondrous serendipity, that billions of organisms from diverse clades of life--bacteria, algae, fungi, lichens--are amassing to provide a protective shield over a problem that has stumped and worried both environmentalists and land managers.

 Then again, this might not be serendipity at all.
 Diné understand that níłch’i, the Holy Wind will eventually remediate human disruptions and restore balance and harmony.
 This process of  reharmonization, however, is often preceded by human suffering and sacrifice, likely brought on by a period of persistent drought and disease. [^9]

 This whorl of time—-in which (some) humans are able to inflict unfettered disruption on the world and expect the world not to rise back up in response--seems to be reaching its end.
 As we all are confronted with new kinds of landscapes, riddled with the relics of past mistakes and teeming with the life that has survived it all, I find myself wanting to lean again towards wonder.
 Not the kind of wonder that drives acquisition, possession, and eventually loss, but wonder of a different hue: a wonder that drives us, as philosopher Isabelle Stengers puts it, "to be surprised and entertain questions.” [^35] For now, I am entertaining the questions:

-What might I learn from listening to the stories embedded in Glen Canyon's sediment?
+* What might I learn from listening to the stories embedded in Glen Canyon's sediment?

-What can trees and flowers teach me about resilience?
+* What can trees and flowers teach me about resilience?

-What does the wind have to say about coalitions?
+* What does the wind have to say about coalitions?

-How do the people who have lived in this landscape for hundreds and thousands of years understand it?
+* How do the people who have lived in this landscape for hundreds and thousands of years understand it?

-Can ebbing waters be an example for ceding land back to original inhabitants?
+* Can ebbing waters be an example for ceding land back to original inhabitants?

-What do microorganisms know about collaboration?
+* What do microorganisms know about collaboration?

-Can humans lead with the same resilience, collaboration, and grace?
+* Can humans lead with the same resilience, collaboration, and grace?
 I hope to be surprised by the answer.

-{% include feature/image-gallery.html objectid="sediment120" caption=false%}

 {% include feature/new-section.html %}